kandysh/kandysh/README.md

 --!>
 - 🔭 I’m currently working on a super cool project
 <br/>
-- 🌱 I’m currently java and c#
+- 🌱 I’m currently learning java and c#
 <br/>
 - 👯 I’m looking to collaborate on any python projects
 <br/>